corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/cordapps/getting-set-up.md

 Gradle is a build automation tool for multi-language software development.
 It controls the development process in the tasks of compilation and packaging to testing, deployment, and publishing.

 * If you [run the sample CorDapp]({{< relref "tutorial-cordapp.md" >}}), the included `gradlew` script installs Gradle automatically when you open the sample CorDapp in IntelliJ.
 * If you plan to start developing your own CorDapp straight away, install Gradle manually.
-Go to [Gradle](https://gradle.org/releases/), then locate and install Gradle **version 5.6.4**.
-Corda requires a Gradle version between 5.1 and 5.6.4, and does not support Gradle 6.x.
+Go to [Gradle](https://gradle.org/releases/), then locate and install Gradle **version 7.6.4**.

 You now have everything you need to develop CorDapps.
 If you encounter any issues, please ask on [Stack Overflow](https://stackoverflow.com/questions/tagged/corda) or via [our Slack channels](http://slack.corda.net/).